austimkelly/swiss-cheese/SECURITY.md

 # Security Policy

-This reporistory contains simple vulnerabities based on OWASP Top 10 to teach software developers how to identify security vulnerabities, used GitHub Advanced Security, and ultimately fix them.
+This repository contains simple vulnerabilities based on OWASP Top 10 to teach software developers how to identify security vulnerabilities, used GitHub Advanced Security, and ultimately fix them.

 ## Supported Versions